distantreading/compendium/README.md

 ## Section 3: Analysing ELTeC

+The papers in this section are dedicated to the analysis of one or several of the corpora contained in ELTeC.
+These papes have been published by a wide range of authors from the Action, in many cases working in Working Group 2 and/or Working Group 3.

 #### Thresholds to the ‘Great Unread’: Titling Practices in Eleven ELTeC Collections
 **Authors: Roxana Patras, Carolin Odebrecht, Ioana Galleron, Rosario Arias, Berenike J. Herrmann, Cvetana Krstev, Katja Mihurko Poniž, Dmytro Yesypenko**